mynodebtc/mynode_docs/docs/device/upgrading-device.md

+# Upgrading your myNode
+There are two main options for upgrading your myNode device.

-# Upgrading - Option 1
+## Upgrading - Option 1

 The first and easiest option to upgrade your myNode is to purchase myNode Premium (included if you purchased a device).
 You can see all your options on the [Order Now](https://mynodebtc.com/order_now) page.